Terrorism: Response in the United States

 X-ray backscatter technology (AIT) machine used by the Transportation Security Administration (TSA) to screen passengers.
 According to the TSA, this is what the remote TSA agent would see on their screen.

 According to a report by Dana Priest and William M. Arkin in The Washington Post, "Some 1,271 government organizations and 1,931 private companies work on programs related to counterterrorism, homeland security and intelligence in about 10,000 locations across the United States."

 America's thinking on how to defeat radical Islamists is split along two very different schools of thought.
-Republicans, typically follow what is known as the Bush Doctrine, advocate the military model of taking the fight to the enemy and seeking to democratize the Middle East.
+Republicans typically follow what is known as the Bush Doctrine, which advocates the military model of taking the fight to the enemy and seeking to democratize the Middle East.
 Democrats, by contrast, generally propose the law enforcement model of better cooperation with nations and more security at home.
 In the introduction of the U.S. Army / Marine Corps Counterinsurgency Field Manual, Sarah Sewall states the need for "U.S. forces to make securing the civilian, rather than destroying the enemy, their top priority.
 The civilian population is the center of gravity—the deciding factor in the struggle....
 Civilian deaths create an extended family of enemies—new insurgent recruits or informants—and erode support of the host nation."
 Sewall sums up the book's key points on how to win this battle: "Sometimes, the more you protect your force, the less secure you may be....
 Sometimes, the more force is used, the less effective it is....
 The more successful the counterinsurgency is, the less force can be used and the more risk must be accepted....
 Sometimes, doing nothing is the best reaction."
 This strategy, often termed "courageous restraint", has certainly led to some success on the Middle East battlefield.
 However, it does not address the fact that terrorists are mostly homegrown.